ViscousTests/website/content/docs/mind/motivation.md

 from the start without getting feedback from the work often just leads me to a state of analysis paralysis.

+The expectations of others are often even more extreme of a factor than my own expectations.
+For example, if I am given a task (or collaboratively come up with a task) that is perceived as very difficult or impossible, any progress at all will make me extremely motivated to continue.
+Conversely, if a task is seen as trivial to accomplish, I may not be motivated to start right away or, worse, I will feel very stressed if it ends up taking longer than expected.

+## Execution

 Some great resources for goal execution:

  - https://waitbutwhy.com/2015/03/procrastination-matrix.html
  - https://jamesclear.com/atomic-habits

+## Problem Reframing

 If getting started on a task is hard even with low/no expectations, or if I am stuck on said task and am having trouble re-starting, it is usually because the